MKesenheimer/fault-injection-library/README.md

 ## Setting up a virtual environment

-If you want to make sure that the libraries to be installed do not collide with your installed Python environment, use a virtual environment.
+If you want to make sure that the libraries to be installed do not collide with your local Python environment, use a virtual environment.
 Set it up by generating a new virtual environment and by activating it:

 ```bash
 python -m venv .venv
 source .venv/bin/activate